Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 **An `EigenPod` may serve as EITHER/BOTH the withdrawal credentials OR the fee recipient for your validators.** In prior releases, it was only possible to use an `EigenPod` for withdrawal credentials.
 However, this is no longer the case!

+`EigenPods` support validators with BOTH 0x01 and 0x02 withdrawal credentials, as well as validators up to (and beyond) 2048 ETH.

+For more background and history on `EigenPod` design, check out [this HackMD](https://hackmd.io/U36dE9lnQha3tbf7D0GtKw).

 ---

 The **primary goal** of the `EigenPod` system is to **ensure that shares are backed 1:1** with ETH that is _either already in the `EigenPod`, or will eventually flow through the `EigenPod`._ To support this goal, `EigenPods`: